nedkoff/esphome_gree_ac/README.md

 Work is still in progress!

-Tested with Gree Viola, mostly works, sometimes need to send parameter change twice - work in progress.
+Tested with Gree Viola, mostly works, turbo and quiet not tested, sometimes need to send parameter change twice - work in progress.

 Communication protocol is based on my own reverse-engineering.